NetApp/harvest/docs/TemplatesAndMetrics.md

 - Line `5` the [counter section](https://github.com/NetApp/harvest/tree/main/conf#counters) is where we define the metrics, labels, and what constitutes instance uniqueness
 - Line `7` the double hat prefix `^^` means this attribute is an instance key used to determine uniqueness.
 Instance keys are also included as labels.
 Uuids are good choices for uniqueness
 - Line `13` the single hat prefix `^` means this attribute should be stored as a label.
 That means we can include it in the `export_options` section as one of the key-value pairs in `disk_labels`
 - Rows 10, 11, 23, 24, 25, 26, 27 - these are the metrics rows - metrics are leaf nodes that are not prefixed with a ^ or ^^.
 If you refer back to the [ONTAP ZAPI disk example](#ontap-zapi-disk-example) above, you'll notice each of these attributes are integer types.
-That's because metrics must be one of the number types: float or int.
 - Line 43 defines the set of labels to use when constructing the `disk_labels` metrics.
 As mentioned [above](#instance-keys-and-labels), these labels capture config-related attributes per instance.

 > Output edited for brevity and line numbers added for reference.